axeluhl/sailing-analytics/wiki/coursecreation/course-templates-and-configuration.md

 Mark roles can best be imagined as the mark representations in a sailing instructions document where the course diagrams are displayed.
 There, the marks are usually drawn with symbols and have a name and/or short name assigned.

-A mark role has a name (e.g., "Windward Mark") and a short name (e.g., "1").
+A mark role has a name (e.g., "Windward Mark") and a short name (e.g., "1") and is an entity with a stable ID.

-The concept of mark roles allows users to swap out marks or mark templates without changing the the effective waypoint sequence.
-Having this, a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions; hence, such regatta courses can still be "lap-aware" and allow users to easily increase or decrease the number of laps, leading to the course adjustments necessary.
+The concept of mark roles allows users to swap out marks or mark templates without changing the effective waypoint sequence.
+Having this, a course template and regatta course may define a compatible waypoint sequence while being based on different mark definitions, even different marks in different laps assuming the same role, such as a replacement mark being used for the windward mark starting from the second lap onwards; hence, such regatta courses can still be "lap-aware" and allow users to easily increase or decrease the number of laps, leading to the course adjustments necessary.

 ## Mark properties